forta-network/docs/docs/how-forta-works.md

 # How Forta works

-Underlying Forta is a decentralized network of independent node operators that scan all transactions and block-by-block state changes for outlier transactions and threats.
-When an issue is detected, node operators send alerts to subscribers of potential risks, which enables them to take action.
+The Forta Network has two main components – detection bots and scan nodes.
+Detection bots are pieces of logic (scripts) that look for certain transaction characteristics or state changes (e.g. anomaly detection) on smart contracts across any supported chain.
+Nodes run detection bots against each block of transactions.
+When the bots detect a specific condition or event, the network emits an alert which is stored on IPFS.
+Forta will also maintain an automated public registry of all alerts, and anyone interested in the security of a contract can consume relevant alerts via the [Forta Explorer](https://explorer.forta.network/) or [API](api.md).

+There is value in the negative signal too – knowing that detection bots are running 24/7 and not triggering alerts.
+Forta will maintain an automated record of the detection bots run by each node, for each block.

 ## Roles in the network

 ### Subscribers to alerts

+Protocols, DAOs, investors and individuals can use Forta to monitor transaction activity and receive alerts on security, financial, operational and governance related events on Layer 1s, Layer 2s and sidechains.

-You can subscribe to the Forta data feeds through a variety of applications, including the [Forta App](https://app.forta.network/), [OpenZeppelin Defender](https://openzeppelin.com/defender/), or directly by using the public [Forta API](https://www.youtube.com/watch?v=xkxS7d2i5ms).
+**You can subscribe** to the Forta data feeds through a variety of applications, including the [Forta App](https://app.forta.network/), [OpenZeppelin Defender](https://openzeppelin.com/defender/), or directly by using the public [Forta API](https://www.youtube.com/watch?v=xkxS7d2i5ms).

 #### Notification channels